kayg04/kayg.org/content/Permanent Notes/Things to do after installing Proxmox.md

 /dev/nvme0n1p3 2099200 500118158 498018959 237.5G Solaris /usr & Apple ZFS
 ```
 - Enable POSIX ACLs globally with `zfs set acltype=posixacl rpool`.
 This is just a preference that helps to create snapshots on LXCs.
+- Enable TRIM automatically on the pool so you don't have to worry about ZFS not sending DISCARD messages to the nvme firmware.
+This is done on a pool level with `zpool set autotrim=on rpool`.

 ### Tweaks during Installation